-- the work of the Internal Auditor; - the work of the external Auditors: - the financial management and governance self-assessment process; and - the work of the executive managers within the Academy who have responsibility for the development and maintenance of the internal control framework.
+- the work of the Internal Auditor; - the work of the external Auditors; - the financial management and governance self-assessment process; and - the work of the executive managers within the Academy who have responsibility for the development and maintenance of the internal control framework.

-The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Finance and Premises Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Finance and Personnel Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.

-Approved by the Board of Trustees on 23 November 2017 and signed on its behalf, by:
+Approved by the Board of Trustees on 21 November 2019 and signed on their behalf by:

-Mrs C Selwood

-Miss S McGuiggan Accounting Officer
+C Selwood Chair of Trustees S McGuiggan Accounting Officer